 2. Tourist Visa (E-Visa)

-If you want to plan a longer stay before your trip, you can apply for a 30-day tourist e-visa online.
+If you want to plan a longer stay before your trip, you can apply for a tourist e-visa (up to 90 days, single or multiple entry) online.
 This is simple and done through the Vietnam Immigration website.
 You can also exit Vietnam and come back again using an e-visa to reset your stay.

 3. Work Visa / Work Permit